-Dr. Farrukh Saeed's specialty is adult gastroenterology.
-Clinical interests for Dr. Saeed include crohn's disease, gallbladder problems, and ulcerative colitis.
-On average, patients gave Dr. Saeed a rating of 3.5 stars out of 5.
-He accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
-Dr. Saeed attended medical school at Rawalpindi Medical College.
-His training includes residency programs at Jamaica Hospital Medical Center and Cabrini Medical Center.
-Dr. Saeed (or staff) is conversant in Urdu.
-He is affiliated with South Bay Hospital.
+Dr. Farrukh Saeed is a medical specialist in adult gastroenterology.
+Patients gave him an average rating of 3.5 stars out of 5.
+He has a special interest in crohn's disease, gallbladder problems, and ulcerative colitis.
+Dr. Saeed honors Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
+He graduated from Rawalpindi Medical College.
+He completed his residency training at Jamaica Hospital Medical Center and Cabrini Medical Center.
+Dr. Saeed (or staff) speaks Urdu.
+Dr. Saeed is affiliated with South Bay Hospital.

 Relevant Interests: , colon cancer, Crohn's disease, ulcerative colitis

 All Interests: Colon Cancer, Crohn's Disease, Gallbladder Problems, Liver Disease, Ulcers, Endoscopy, Ulcerative ...
 (Read more)